mreinstein/substrate-site/docs/tutorials/README.md

 A Substrate document is part Markdown text, part JavaScript code useable as-is.

-While the default content of Substrate documents is Markdown text, as we've seen, we can intersped it with executable JavaScript code inside code blocks.
+While the default content of a Substrate document is Markdown text, as we've seen, that text can be intersped with executable JavaScript code inside code blocks.

-Let's edit hello.explorable.md like so:
+Edit `hello.explorable.md` like so :
 ~~~md
 # Hello Substrate!
 This is a **Substrate** document.
 It is _very_ nice to read.